-If due to batting out of order, whether detected or not, a player misses his rightful turn at bat, mark MTB right across his box (so as not to inadvertently take this to be an 'at-bat' when analysing), c.
-Illegal Substitute (IS)

-Batter 4 Bats instead of batter three no appeal was made batter 3 misses his turn at bat
+If due to batting out of order, whether detected or not, a player misses their rightful turn at bat, mark MTB right across his box (so as not to inadvertently take this to be an 'at-bat' when analysing), e.g. B4 Bats instead of B3, no appeal was made B3 misses his turn at bat.